Back

 SITE REQUIREMENTS

-• Skills area must offer shade via trees, covered areas, portable pop-up tents, etc., as students will be spending 8-10 hours outside on bikes each day
+Skills area must offer shade via trees, covered areas, portable pop-up tents, etc., as participants will be spending 8-10 hours outside on bikes each day

-Ideally, the site is centrally located in relation to an airport, lodging, and restaurants since students will need options for purchasing lunch with only a 1-hour window for driving to and returning from lunch.
+Ideally, the site is centrally located in relation to lodging and restaurants since participants will need options for lunch with only a 30-minute window for driving to and returning from lunch.
 Should be no more than a 1-hour drive from the airport.

 *A covered area or building that can accommodate participants and bikes must be available in the case of inclement weather.